 Today’s trend is to create an outdoor space or ‘room’ that provides more quality living space for the family.
 It allows you to enjoy the outdoors and it’s cheaper than building on an extra room.
 Whether this is an extravagant outdoor space with kitchen and fans, or a simpler set up with just a BBQ, one of the major expenses in common with both is the flooring.

-Due to the expense and time for ongoing maintenance required for natural timber, interest has grown in composite decking options, such as NewTechWood.
+Due to the expense and time required for natural timber maintenance, interest has grown in composite decking options, such as NewTechWood.

 NewTechWood is a timber-look composite manufactured from 60% recycled timber and 40% recycled plastic.
 It’s not only environmentally friendly, but it requires little to no maintenance compared to natural timber and comes with a 25-year warranty.

-Decks can be constructed from cheaper treated pine through to heavier, more expensive natural timbers, but the one thing they have in common is they all require a lifetime of ongoing maintenance.
-Yes, natural timber decking is lighter and more inexpensive but certain timbers may be infused with harsh chemicals to prevent mould, mildew and other problems common to timber.
+Decks can be built from less expensive treated pine to heavier, more expensive natural timbers, but they all require ongoing maintenance for the rest of their lives.
+Yes, natural timber decking is lighter and more inexpensive.
+But, certain timbers may be infused with harsh chemicals to prevent mould, mildew and other problems common to timber.
 These chemicals often create a greenish tint to the boards that may take many summers to fade and can be poisonous to pets.

 Upfront Savings Don’t Equal Cheaper Decks